 - Work through the trauma and triggers, having a safe place or person to do so.

-- Learn your values, your beliefs, discover they things you enjoy.
+- Learn your values, and your beliefs, and discover the things you enjoy.

 - Start setting healthy boundaries.